Tolujoh-n/Earthrectify/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## File Structure
+### /backend - Holds backend models and conrollers files and folders
+### /smart-contract: - Hold ERECO and VERECO and ATM carbon creadit to fiat contract
+### / - The root directory are frontend files and folders

 ### `npm test`